-Customer to Record the Follo wing:

-Model # / Part #
+Model # / Part # \\\\

-Serial #:
+Serial #:\\

 Service Technician spoken to:

 Today's Date:

-, , d/or parts. anontation,

-IF OFFICER, THE INSTRUMENT/PART WILL NOT BE PERMITTED INTO ITY FOR SERVICING!
+IF THIS FORM IS NOT APPROVED BY OUR CHEMICAL SAFETY OFFICER, THE INSTRUMENT/PART WILL NOT BE PERMITTED INTO OUR FACILITY FOR SERVICING!

-۱[Brief explanation of issue:

-3]

-)] Is there the possibility of internal or external contamination on or in this instrument/part?
-Yes - see below No - proceed to D.
+- A] Brief explanation of issue:\ - B] Briefly list the application(s) for which the instrument/part was used, as well as any and all chemicals, gases, and/or materials analyzed and their concentrations.
+(Must be filled in): - C] Is there the possibility of internal or external contamination on or in this instrument/part? - $\Box$ Yes see below $\Box$ No proceed to D.

 Please check the appropriate box.

-□ Chemicals or Substances That Are Hazardous to Health □ Blood, Body Fluids, (e.g. Urine, Secretions), Pathological Specimens □ Regulated Medical Wastes □ Infectious Substances or other Bio-Agents (e.g. Protein, Enzymes, Antibodies) □ Radioactive Isotopes used in the area.
-Detail type (ECD, Isotopic Labels, etc) and Activity in Micro Curies □ Biodegradable Material That Could Become Hazardous □ Other Hazards
+- Chemicals or Substances That Are Hazardous to Health - Blood, Body Fluids, (e.g. Urine, Secretions), Pathological Specimens - Regulated Medical Wastes - □ Infectious Substances or other Bio-Agents (e.g. Protein, Enzymes, Antibodies) - Radioactive Isotopes used in the area.
+Detail type (ECD, Isotopic Labels, etc) and Activity in Micro Curies - Biodegradable Material That Could Become Hazardous - Other Hazards

-owing statements and/or questions must be answered.
+If any of the above boxes are checked the following statements and/or questions must be answered.

-ere could be any residual contamination (for example: blood spill on the

-Provide details of these hazards.
-Include names, Material S possible.
-Safety Data Sheets (MSDS), and concentration of contaminants, where

-3. Describe the method of decontamination used.
-Attach Proc pedure

-0] I declare that the above information is true and complete to the best of my knowledge.
-I acknowledge that any inconsistencies be the condition of the instrument and the statements made on this form will delay the repair process.
+- 1. Specifically describe where (on or in) the instrument/part there could be any residual contamination (for example: blood spill on the surface). - Provide details of these hazards.
+Include names, Material Safety Data Sheets (MSDS), and concentration of contaminants, where possible. - 3.
+Describe the method of decontamination used.
+Attach Procedure. - D] I declare that the above information is true and complete to the best of my knowledge.
+I acknowledge that any inconsistencies between the condition of the instrument and the statements made on this form will delay the repair process.
+Authorized signature

-Date:
+J

-Phone number:
+Name (Printed) Phone number:

 Company name: Fax number:

-Chinning addraga

-Shipping address:State/Country:
+Shipping address:

-City: State/Country: Zip : Zip :
+City: State/Country: Zip :

+E-mail address:

-BEFORE item can be shipped, fax completed form to: (610) 954-0599 or e-mail it to: repairs@gov
+BEFORE item can be shipped, fax completed form to: (610) 954-0599 or e-mail it to: repairs@gow-mac.com

-- Fay COM MAC Use Only Canada

-ł For GOW-MAC Use Only: Signed://
+For GOW-MAC Use Only: Signed: Date/

 Passed Safety Inspection.
 OK to proceed to Repair Dept. Failed safetyInspection.
-DO NOT proceed to Repair Dept. Chemical Safety Officer Comments: () None RMA No: () On Back >>>>
+DO NOT proceed to Repair Dept. Chemical Safety Officer RMA No: Comments: ( ) None ( ) On Back >>>>

-GOW-MAC INSTRUMENT CO.
+REP-005

-REP-005 Health-Safety Declaration Doc - ONLINE Rev.7 1/28/2022, kj
+Health-Safety Declaration Doc - ONLINE Rev.7 1/28/2022, kj